Wilsey, Kansas

 An old business building in Wilsey, Kansas today by Kathy Weiser-Alexander.

-An old business building in Wilsey, Kansas today by Kathy Alexander.
+An old business building in Wilsey, Kansas, today, by Kathy Alexander.

-After the Great Depression, Wilsey began to suffer.
-The bank went broke in the early 1930s, and the newspaper ceased publication later in the decade.
-However, the small community maintained well into the 1950s and ’60s.
+However, the small community maintained well into the 1950s and 1960s.
 Its business district included two grocery stores, two restaurants, a drug store, a lumberyard, a hardware store, two service stations, and a mechanic shop.
+Its population in 1960 was 224.

 Old Wilsey, Kansas Highschool by Kathy Weiser-Alexander.

-Today, this small town supports just about 140 people.
-The former high school now houses the Wilsey Bible School.
-Wilsey is located about 11 miles southwest of Council Grove.
+Old Wilsey, Kansas High School by Kathy Alexander.
+The former high school now houses the Wilsey Bible School, which is located about 11 miles southwest of Council Grove.

-Compiled and edited by Kathy Alexander/Legends of Kansas, updated March 2022.
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated May 2025.

 Also See: